bmth-arg-wiki/bmth-arg-wiki.github.io/pages/other-webpages.md

 ---
 title: "Other webpages"
 categories: ["other"]
-description: "Other webpages that may be of interest to the ARG, "
+description: "Other webpages that may be of interest to the ARG, like genxsis.faith and dungeoncrawl33r."
 ---
 # Other webpages